sigstore/docs/content/home.md

     showSigstoreDivider: true
   - alignment: imageRight
     cardTitle: How can you use it?
+    text: >-
-    text: sigstore is a set of tools developers, software maintainers, package managers and security experts can benefit from.
-Bringing together free-to-use open source technologies like Fulcio, Cosign and Rekor, it handles digital signing, verification and checks for provenance needed to make it safer to distribute and use open source software.**A standardized approach** This means that open source software uploaded for distribution has a stricter, more standardized way of checking who’s been involved, that it hasn’t been tampered with.
-There’s no risk of key compromise, so third parties can’t hijack a release and slip in something malicious. **Building for future integrations** With the help of a working partnership that includes Google, the Linux Foundation, Red Hat and Purdue University, we’re in constant collaboration to find new ways to improve the sigstore technology, to make it easy to adopt, integrate and become a long-lasting standard.
+      sigstore is a set of tools developers, software maintainers, package managers and security experts can benefit from.
+Bringing together free-to-use open source technologies like Fulcio, Cosign and Rekor, it handles digital signing, verification and checks for provenance needed to make it safer to distribute and use open source software.

+      **A standardized approach**

+      This means that open source software uploaded for distribution has a stricter, more standardized way of checking who’s been involved, that it hasn’t been tampered with.
+There’s no risk of key compromise, so third parties can’t hijack a release and slip in something malicious.
     header: How sigstore works
     bgColour: bg-white
     imageAsset: /img/system_architecture_summary-01.svg
+    textBottom: >-
+       **Building for future integrations**

+      With the help of a working partnership that includes Google, the Linux Foundation, Red Hat and Purdue University, we’re in constant collaboration to find new ways to improve the sigstore technology, to make it easy to adopt, integrate and become a long-lasting standard.
     type: twoColumnBannerWithCard
     column1:
       header: Sign code